dafny-lang/libraries/src/dafny/DafnyCore.md

 - be efficient --- efficient in both proofs and executables that use the libraries
 - be compilable for every supported target language by default, with exceptions being documented and for exceptional reasons

-The Dafny code for the library is written to be understandable with a minimum of inline documentation and is open source and available [on github](https://github.com/dafny-lang/libraries).
+The Dafny code for the library is written to be understandable with a minimum of inline documentation.
+It is open source and available [on github](https://github.com/dafny-lang/libraries).
 This document is meant to be tutorial and example-based.

 ## Content of the Core Library